FrotaLucas/smart-utilities-management-system/README.md

 Notes:
 Relationship
 1. Relationship: One-to-Many (One Customer can have multiple Readings).
-2. Entitieas relationship optional to optional.
+2. Key caractheristics of Entitieas: optional to optional.
 - *customer can exist without being linked to reading and reading can have its customer_id set to null